Manuel Senante: El Siglo Futuro

 By the early 20th century Senante already had some experience as an editor, managing La Monarquia and especially La Voz de Alicante.
 He kept steering the Alicantine daily when the death of Ramón Nocedal vacated the chairmanship of El Siglo Futuro.
 The daily, set up in 1875 by Candidó Nocedal, remained a second-rate newspaper in terms of circulation and impact on the Spanish national market, but for ultraconservative politics it emerged as an iconic voice and a point of reference.
-It is not clear how the process of appointing a new editor-in-chief was managed, who the counter-candidates considered were, and what the key selection factors were.
 Following an eight-month vacancy, in November 1907 it was Senante who appointed the new director.

 El Siglo Futuro remained under Senante's leadership for the next 29 years and was probably his lifetime achievement.
 For three decades Senante was its strategic director, editor and manager, setting the political line rather than contributing himself.
 Madrid-based, the daily was better positioned to trace national politics and influence decision makers than mainstream Carlist dailies, especially the Barcelona-based El Correo Catalán, the Sevilla-based La Unión and the Pamplona-based El Pensamiento Navarro.
 Its readership base remained stable, composed mostly of lower parish clergy and Traditionalist activists.
 Though under Senante the paper underwent modernization with the introduction of graphics and expansion into economic, culture and sport sections, over time – especially in the 1920s and later – the circulation distance between El Siglo Futuro and leading national newspapers broadened into an abyss.

 In terms of ideological outlook Senante followed the Nocedals closely; El Siglo Futuro remained an ultraconservative, vehemently anti-liberal and then anti-democratic vehicle of pursuing traditional values centered on the Catholic faith.
 Its principal objective was defense of religion and position of the Church; its primary foe was liberalism, later to be paired with democracy and socialism.
 In terms of party politics the paper remained the tribune of Integrism and was perhaps its most visible emanation in the Spanish public realm; even following amalgamation within Carlism in the early 1930s El Siglo Futuro cherished its Integrist identity.
 In terms of its style and language El Siglo Futuro was a fairly typical Spanish party paper, excelling in bombastic, hyperbolic, inflammatory, intransigent, sectarian phraseology.
 The paper led a venomous campaign against the Jews and freemasonry, though it did not advocate any specific measures.
 The official Spanish digital archive describes the late daily as fanatically fundamentalist, consumed by apocalyptic obsession and dubbed “a caveman”.